 Step 1: Filing a Notice of Appeal

 The Notice of Appeal typically must be filed within 30 days of the trial court judgment.
 There are three methods to file an appeal in Georgia: direct appeal, a discretionary application to appeal, or making an interlocutory appeal.
-So, The appellate attorney must determine the type of appeal and to which court it needs to be filed.
+The appellate attorney must determine the type of appeal and to which court it needs to be filed.

 The attorney must also know if the order is appealable or non-appealable.
 This distinction can be complicated because what looks like a final order can be appealable and vice versa.
 Experienced appellate lawyers know the difference between summary judgments, final orders, and orders granting summary judgment with words of finality.